hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 * `-U`: /path/to/FASTQ_file
 * `-S`: /path/to/output/SAM_file

-For CUT&RUN and ATAC-seq, there are additional parameters that you want to explore, and we list them below.
+For CUT&RUN and ATAC-seq, there are additional parameters that you want to explore, and we list them below:

 <details>
 	<summary><b><i>CUT&RUN</i></b></summary>